danielpqe/react-native/README.md

 # react-native
-Curso avanzado de React Native
+Video player with React Native and Redux

 ![](RN.gif)